 CORBETT NATIONAL PARK, PANGOT & SATTAL

 So early Jan 2018, I set my feet at the Indira Gandhi International Airport in New Delhi, the national capital of India.
-At the Airport itself, I was given such warm welcome, that I knew what was coming in….and I was pretty excited for it to unfold.
+At the airport itself, I was given such a warm welcome, that I knew what was coming in….and I was pretty excited for it to unfold.
 And also because my entire gang of trip members was above the age of 55!
 I was thrilled.
 And my family was relieved to some extent!
 Ha, ha.

 CORBETT NATIONAL PARK